 According to a well-known legend, the hill was used to make sacrifices to the pagan gods.
 Count Eustachy Tyszkiewicz who explored this hill in the middle of the 19th century, discovered a perforated spoon.
 According to the archaeologist, this spoon was used to collect the victims’ blood in sacrificial rituals.

 Later, other archaeologists examining the perforated spoon established that it was a much earlier product.
 Therefore, no reliable sources have been found to prove that Sacrifice Hill was indeed once a pagan sacrificial site.

 The main purpose of the mound was to defend, therefore, people always sought to install mounds in areas protected by a variety of natural barriers.
 From the defensive perspective, hills protected by surrounding bodies of water or steep slopes were especially useful and suitable for hill fort construction.

 The height and steepness of the hill’s slopes were important signs of the mound’s inaccessibility.
 Additional protection of the castle was ensured by the construction of natural obstacles like man-made ground piles or ditches.
-Indeed, climbing the 17-metre-high Sacrifice Hill can be a serious challenge.
-Fortunately, today you can use steps that have been added to the south west slope to climb the hill and enjoy the view.
+Indeed, climbing the 17-meter-high Sacrifice Hill can be a serious challenge.
+Fortunately, today you can use steps that have been added to the southwest slope to climb the hill and enjoy the view.

 Today, it is especially difficult to find a mound in Lithuania that would still have its original appearance.
-Often you need to use your imagination to picture their former steepness, ditches and barriers.
-Alternatively, try to imagine the significant weight of the armour and weapons that knights had to carry.
-Incredibly, a knight’s armour could weigh anywhere up to 40 kg.
+Often you need to use your imagination to picture their former steepness, ditches, and barriers.
+Alternatively, try to imagine the significant weight of the armor and weapons that knights had to carry.
+Incredibly, a knight’s armor could weigh anywhere up to 40 kg.